Aldanahm/2024-GP2-13/README.md

 #### **APK Installation (Android)**
 1. **Download the APK:**
-   - Click on the provided link to download the InnerJoy APK file: [Download InnerJoy APK](#)
+   - Download the InnerJoy APK file that we provided.

 2. **Enable Unknown Sources:**
    - Go to `Settings` > `Security`.